ShujiaHuang/liusylab.org/content/home/welcome.md

 # Add custom styles
 advanced:
-  css_style: "text-align: left"  # right, left
+  css_style: "text-align: left"  # center, right, left
   css_class:  # fullscreen
 ---

 <!-- ## *Creatively integrating statistical human genetics and bioinformatics to elucidate disease mechanisms and facilitate new therapeutics* -->

 *At the **Siyang Liu Lab**, we study how to creatively integrate statistical human genetics and bioinformatics to elucidate disease mechanisms and facilitate new therapeutics*.